 • Bring your feet toward the center, touching your big toes together.

-Extended Frog Pose, or Uttana Mandukasana in Sanskrit, is a seated variation of Frog Pose that encourages deep breathing, strengthens the spine, and improves posture.
-To make this pose easier, sit on the edge of a cushion or place your big toes slightly apart.
+Extended Frog Pose, or Uttana Mandukasana in Sanskrit, is a seated variation of Frog Pose that encourages deep breathing and aims to strengthen the spine.
+To make this pose easier, try sitting on the edge of a cushion or place your big toes slightly apart.

 To do extended Frog Pose: